What Changes Performance on AP Exams

 • If it is multiple choice → mark it and move on within a set time

-• If it is written → begin with any related concept, structure or idea
+• If it is written → begin with any related concept, structure, or idea

+Starting—even partially—often triggers additional recall.
 Momentum matters more than completeness in the first pass.

 Write Before You Feel Ready